igorantolic/esp32-alexa-wemo-emulator/README.md

+#Arduino Esp32 Alexa Wemo switch emulator

+This project is completly based on the [forked repo](https://github.com/witnessmenow/esp8266-alexa-wemo-emulator) Only thing changed is that it works with ESP32.
+I didnt have time to set flag (#define)... (sorry) Below are original instructions:

 #Arduino Esp8266 Alexa Wemo switch emulator

 This project is completly based on the [forked repo](https://github.com/kakopappa/arduino-esp8266-alexa-multiple-wemo-switch), all the hard work was done by kakopappa.
 I just reworked their code to make it consumable as a Arduino library so it could be easily pulled into other projects.